Houssein-Khafaja-ehealthOntario/Android-DHDR-FHIR/README.md

 ### **Setting up the Dev Environment**
 #### Downloading and installing Android Studio
 First, [download the latest version of Android Studio](https://developer.android.com/studio/).
-The installation process is straightforward, however if you get stuck somewhere, [follow the official installation instructions provided](https://developer.android.com/studio/install).
+The installation process is straightforward, however if you run into any issues, [follow the official installation instructions provided](https://developer.android.com/studio/install).

 #### Importing the DHDR-FHIR project into Android Studio
 After cloning or downloading this Git project, go to: